-There’s more than a few ghosts haunting the houses of Philadelphia in 2017.
+There’s more than a few ghosts haunting the houses of Philadelphia.
 And they don’t show strangers the hospitality warranted by the City of Brotherly Love slogan.

 Bates Motel and Haunted Hayride - Glen Mills, PA

-This fantastic haunt opens their season on September 22nd.
-Advertised as America’s most horrifying motel, Bates Motel has been operating as a haunted attraction for over 27 years.
+This fantastic haunt opens their season on September 21st.
+Advertised as America’s most horrifying motel, Bates Motel has been operating as a haunted attraction for over 28 years.
 It is truly one of the great haunted attractions in America.
 Bates Motel built detailed Hollywood styled movie sets such as putting a New England type church onsite.
 They have other 100 foot scenes, amazing pyrotechnics and around 100 actors.
 Save money and purchase the combo ticket for $40.
 Individual tickets to the Bates Motel, Corn Maze or Haunted Hayride run $15, $15, and $20 respectively.
 Child ticket prices are less.
 Doors open at 6:30 and close at 10:30 pm on Friday and Saturday.
 Doors close at 9:30 pm on other nights.
 Bates runs most nights in October beginning September 30th.
+Bates has over 34000 Facebook likes.

 Eastern State Penitentiary - Philadelphia, PA

-Their Halloween season begins on September 22nd.
+Their Halloween season begins on September 21st.
 Terror Behind the Walls is the name for the Halloween haunted attraction at Eastern State Penitentiary.
 Eastern State is a tourist attraction open every day of the year from 10 am to 5 pm.
 It housed over 80,000 prisoners in its nearly 200 year history.
 It is one of the most haunted placed on earth and paranormal investigators have conducted over 200 investigations over the years.
 Every fall Eastern State hosts Terror Behind the Walls as a massive haunted house featuring high startle, strobe light, fog machine, and high-intensity events.
 New experience this year is Blood Yard.
 It takes about 45 minutes to go through the haunt.
 You can also tour the history room that holds information about the prison and some of the most famous prisoners held inside.
-Parking is available on the street throughout the community or Ghost Buses run every few minutes to the Philadelphia Zoo nearby where parking is $13 per car.
+Parking is available on the street throughout the community or Ghost Buses run every few minutes to the Philadelphia Zoo nearby.
 Tickets are timed for half hour starts.
 It will still take perhaps 60 minutes in a waiting line.
 The place gets extremely busy.
 Prices for this haunt are based on the night you visit.
 Come early in the season and save money.
 If you are visiting the area or are local this is the one attraction you do want to visit at least once.
 They are open most nights in October.
+Terror Behind the Walls has over 67000 Facebook likes.

 Fright Factory - Philadelphia, PA

-The season begins on September 29th.
+The season begins on September 28th.
 Doors open at 7:30 pm and you can purchase October and November tickets for $5 less online.
-The attraction runs Friday, Saturday, and Sunday nights.
+The attraction runs Friday, Saturday, and most Sunday nights.
+Check their web page for schedule details.
 They advertise themselves as the “scariest place in philly”.
 They are a high startle 25,000 square foot haunted house in South Philadelphia.
 Parking is free.

-The season opens on September 30th.
+The season opens on September 29th.
 HorrorFest has been called America’s most haunted farm.
 It a scary, real scary haunted place.
 Shady Brook is open year around with a daily farmers market, farm events, and wine music concerts.
 This is one of our favorite places to visit every fall.
 They put on HorrorFest every Friday, Saturday, and Sunday in October.
 Gates open at 7 pm.
 They have live music, bonfires, and food.
 The 4 thrilling scary haunts at HorrorFest are Hayride of Horror, 3D Alien Encounter, Carnage, and Barn of Horror.
-Tickets are $20 for one attraction, $25 for two, $30 for three or $35 to go through all 4 attractions.
+Tickets are $22 for one attraction, $27 for two, $32 for three or $35 to go through all 4 attractions.
 During the day consider attending their Pumpkinfest activities.
+Horrorfest at Shady Brook Farm has over 51000 Facebook likes.

 Lulu’s House of Horrors - Plymouth Meeting, PA